Hey film nut,

-Julianne Moore and Ellen Page are great actresses, and they took their roles in Peter Sollett’s Freeheld seriously.
+Julianne Moore and Ellen Page are great actresses, and I believe they took their roles in Peter Sollett’s new film Freeheld seriously.
 They play real-life lesbian couple Laurel Hester, a New Jersey police lieutenant, and her partner, Stacie Andree.
-It’s a shame the film that housed their solid performances was so lackluster.
+It’s a shame the film that contained their solid performances was so lackluster.

 They get a nice introduction at the beginning of the film, then become background color in their own story.
-The last quarter unfolds as a silly courtroom drama rather than an emotionally charged love story between two people whose marriage is cut cruelly short by cancer.
+The last quarter of the movie unfolds like a silly courtroom drama rather than an emotionally charged love story between two people whose marriage is cut cruelly short by cancer.
 That’s what the film should have been.
 Instead, the second half teeters into caricature, overt political statements, and bad punchlines.

 Hester is a tough, closeted detective who has worked with the Ocean County Police Department for 23 years.
 She carries a gun everywhere and is working on becoming a lieutenant, which means keeping her sexuality a secret from her coworkers.
 She meets the plaid-shirted, out-and-proud, wise-beyond-her-years Stacie Andree, who is 19 years her junior.